 Oncology Nurse LPN Careers

 Someone who wishes to work as an oncology nurse would be interested in working with patients who have developed cancer.
-They could also work as an educator and pursue a career that focuses on preventing the risk for developing cancer.
+They could also work as an educator and pursue a career that focuses on preventing the risk of developing cancer.

 LPN’s can be found working in many oncologist offices.
 Some of your job duties could include typical clinical duties of any nurse: vital signs, injections, blood draws.
 You could also provide back-office support such as charting, referrals, scheduling appointments, or triage.